 Grilled Steak Chimichurri

 Chimichurri steak is one of the most delicious ways to prepare a grilled flank steak.
-The simplicity of it is just mouthwatering!
+The simplicity of it is just mouth watering just like in my carne asada recipe!
 Juicy tender meat, grill marks, and just a bit of salt and pepper are all you need this BBQ season!

 Top it with a drizzle of homemade chimichurri and you’ve got a delicious chimichurri steak dinner that is hard to beat!